KjeldSchmidt/clarity-website/the-data-mesh-workshop.md

 The workshop, content and exercises are tailored for

-- Business professionals working on data rich projects
+- Business professionals and Product Owners working on data rich projects
 - BI professionals
 - Business and Tech leads
 - Tech Adjacent roles: Business Analysts, QA's, XD's, UX professionals